Allen West (musician): Personal life

 West has one son and resides in Florida.

+Legal issues

+He was first arrested on March 3, 2000, for domestic violence and on April 4 of that same year, after soliciting another to commit prostitution.
+On October 19, 2005, West made his first DUI offense.
+None of these incidents, however, lead to his imprisonment.

-On May 16, 2007 he was arrested and imprisoned after his fifth DUI offense, incarcerated at the Gainesville Correctional Institution and released on January 19, 2008.
+On May 16, 2007, he was arrested and imprisoned after his fifth DUI offense, incarcerated at the Gainesville Correctional Institution and released on January 19, 2008.

 In late March 2013, West was arrested for producing methamphetamine in his own home.
-He was sentenced to one year, 3 months, and 15 days in prison on July 16, 2013, but was released April 20th 2014 having served less than nine months of his sentence.
+He was sentenced to one year, 3 months, and 15 days in prison on July 16, 2013, but was released April 20, 2014, having served less than nine months of his sentence.

 On February 27, 2015, West was arrested in Sumter County Florida for petty theft.
-The case went to trial in May 2016, and as it was his third conviction he was sentenced to three years, ultimately being released October 7, 2018, having served two years and four months.
+The case went to trial in May 2016, and as it was his third conviction he was sentenced to three years, ultimately being released October 7, 2018, having served two years and eight months.

-One year after being released, he was arrested yet again, in Citrus County Florida on December 18, 2019, for felony petit theft and misdemeanor resisting a merchant.
+One year after being released, he was arrested again, in Citrus County Florida on December 18, 2019, due to felony petit theft for the fourth time and misdemeanor resisting a merchant.

+At 52 years old, having a sequence of legal troubles throughout his life, on October 6, 2020, West was arrested once more, in Sumter County, Florida, facing a series of concurrent sentences, which included probation violation and heroin and methamphetamine possession.